April 1, 2023

 There may be several reasons for this.
 For example, some of the pools do not want competitors to know which devices they use.
 It is possible that they use several modified installations with a large number of ASICs in each instead of a large number of individual miners.

-One way or another, if in November 2013the researchers could confidently determine the source of more than 60% of the hashing power in the network, at the moment this is possible only in relation to 37% of the mining power.
-Who owns the remaining 63% is a mystery.
-This does not mean that all this power is concentrated in one hand, just its owners are clearly taking special measures to make it difficult to identify, which, as you know, is usually typical of industrial mining farms.
+One way or another, if in November 2013While researchers could confidently identify the source of more than 60% of the hashing power on the network, this is currently only possible for 37% of the mining power.
+Who owns the remaining 63% &#8212; mystery.
+This does not mean that all this power is concentrated in one hand, it’s just that its owners are clearly taking special measures to make it difficult to identify, which, as we know, is usually typical for industrial mining farms.

 Obviously, in this industry there areconsolidation trends, this applies to both individual miners and companies.
 The merger of Cloud Hashing and HighBitcoin led to the emergence of Peernova, and the creation of BitFury of the 20 millionth investment fund confirmed fears of deepening one of Bitcoin's main problems: centralizing transaction confirmations.